Banner Images

 Then we went to Killarney in County Kerry.
 We walked out to the lake on another drizzly day (they actually had some flooding after all this rain, so it was a lot of rain even for Ireland).
 There are boats you can hire, but we got there at the end of the day, so the boats were just idle.

 At that same lake there were some swans.
-This one really ugly duckling was following around these two swans.
+This one ugly duckling was following these two swans.

 After the choir trip was over we went directly from seeing everyone off at the Shannon airport up to see the Cliffs of Mohrer, which were amazing even though it was still kind of overcast at this point.

 After seeing the cliffs we headed south back down to County Kerry.
-We got across the Shannon River via a ferry.
-As we were leaving on the ferry I took this picture of the hillside.
+As a ferry was departing to take us across the Shannon River, I took this picture of the hillside.
 There is something about how the sun falls on Ireland that makes it look amazing.

 Like the Ring of Kerry, you just drive along the coast of Dingle.
 This part is called Slea Head.